 Dagupan Archbishop Oscar Cruz recently said that public sinners should not be given the Holy communion.
 News reports said he was referring to Mrs. Gloria Macapagal-Arroyo — the Philippines’ de facto president who is accused of election fraud and corruption.
 But the maverick archbishop denied he called Arroyo a public sinner who should not be… Continue reading Archbishop Cruz and the “Public Sinner”

-As part of “Piss-Off-Bush Monday”, here’s an interesting bit of satire from Mad magazine.
+Found this at David Hopkin’s blog.
+I copied the entire post: As part of “Piss-Off-Bush Monday”, here’s an interesting bit of satire from Mad magazine.
 (Historical sidenote– Mad was created by EC, a popular comic book company from the early days of the industry.
 During the ’50s, EC was destroyed by a government council researching… Continue reading Bush vs. Jesus